 Structures in the subacromial joint space

-In addition to the supraspinatus tendon, the anterior elements of the supraspinatus and the long biceps tendon, two important bursae are detected in the subacromial joint space.
+In addition to the supraspinatus tendon, the anterior elements of the supraspinatus, and the long biceps tendon, two important bursae are detected in the subacromial joint space.
 They include the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space but can be functionally counted as such due to the direct communication with the subacromial bursa.

 The bursa is located directly below the acromion and reaches the ACG medially.
-It is covered by a thin liquid film and ensures smooth sliding of the tissue layers.
+It is covered by a thin liquid film and ensures a smooth sliding of the tissue layers.
 The superficial layer adheres to the acromion, while the deep layer is directly connected to the rotator cuff.

 The subdeltoid bursa communicates directly with the subacromial bursa and exhibits the same frictionless sliding function.
-It is located between the humeral head, deltoid muscle and the tendons of the musculus infra- et supraspinatus.
+It is located between the humeral head, deltoid muscle, and the tendons of the musculus infra- et supraspinatus.
 The deep layer is fused directly to the humerus bone.

 The tendon of the musculus supraspinatus

-The flat portion of the musculus supraspinatus travels from the ventral acromion portion in the caudal to lateral direction.
+The flat portion of the musculus supraspinatus travels from the ventral acromion portion in the caudal to the lateral direction.

 The tendon of the musculus subscapularis

-The cranial portions of the subscapularis muscle are located ventrally in the subacromial joint space partially running through the greater tuberosity before finally attaching at the bicipital groove.
+The cranial portions of the subscapularis muscle are located ventrally in the subacromial joint space, partially running through the greater tuberosity before finally attaching at the bicipital groove.